shermanflan/clinical-data-architecture/stage_data/README.md

 ./bin/docker-image-tool.sh -t 3.1.1 build
 ```

+## Proposed Architecture

+## Proposed Approach

+## Propose Implementation Plan (crawl, walk, run)

+## How to Run the Demo

 ## Appendix
 This section contains examples on general PySpark usage.
 Both a fluent
 API (Pandas-like) and an `ANSI:2003`-compliant SQL interface is
 supported.
-In a sense PySpark's DataFrame API unifies programmatic
+In a sense, PySpark's DataFrame API unifies programmatic
 access to Spark functionality, rather than having to use distinct
 tools (`Python` and `dbt` for example).